noWarm/100-days-of-React/README.md

 day2: added drag and drop to the clock

+day3:
-day3: cleanup steam clock clone
+- cleanup steam clock clone
+- sidebar with jotai